nusmodifications/nusmods/www/README.md

 ### Adding dependencies

 NUSMods tries to be as lean as possible.
 Adding external dependencies should be done with care to avoid bloating our bundle.
-Use [Bundlephobia][bundlephobia] to ensure the new dependency is reasonably sized.
+Use [Bundlephobia][bundlephobia] to ensure the new dependency is reasonably sized, or if the dependency is limited to one specific page/component, use code splitting to ensure the main bundle's size is not affected.

 #### Flow libdef